gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-impl-AN8.0.markdown

 mDaemon = IBiometricsFingerprint.getService();
 {% endhighlight %}

-`IBiometricsFingerprint` is a new fingerprint HIDL interface which was introduced at Android 8.0. <br>
+`IBiometricsFingerprint` is a new fingerprint HIDL interface that was introduced on Android 8.0. <br>
 [IBiometricsFingerprint.hal](https://www.androidos.net.cn/android/8.0.0_r4/xref/hardware/interfaces/biometrics/fingerprint/2.1/IBiometricsFingerprint.hal)
-use HIDL language format defined a series standard fingerprint operation interfaces.
+use HIDL language format defined a series of standard fingerprint operation interfaces.
 And [biometricsfingerprint.cpp](https://www.androidos.net.cn/android/8.0.0_r4/xref/hardware/interfaces/biometrics/fingerprint/2.1/default/BiometricsFingerprint.cpp) class realized the `IBiometricsFingerprint` interface.

 We may notice that the `IBiometricsFingerprint` returns a service for caller, actually there is a  file in the HIDL sub-directory: <br>